 NOT RECOMMENDED FOR: Those sensitive to violence.
 Intense lovers of the original Magnificent Seven or Seven Samurai.
 Those who set the bar of the modern Western at films like Django Unchained, The Hateful Eight, or True Grit.

-The Magnificent Seven, directed by Antoine Fuqua, opens in theaters September 23, 2016.
+The Magnificent Seven, directed by Antoine Fuqua, opened in theaters September 23, 2016; available for home viewing December 20, 2016.
 It runs 132 minutes and stars Denzel Washington, Chris Pratt, Ethan Hawke, Byung-hun Lee, Haley Bannett, Vincent D’Onofrio, and Peter Sarsgaard.
 Watch the trailer for The Magnificent Seven here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.